 Just as the effects we have described operate across different spatial scales, so they also operate across different sectoral scales.
 Some effects are driven by aggregate demand.
 Proximity to a large mass of consumers will cut trade costs and raise demand for all firms whose sales, direct or indirect, are concentrated in the area.
 All such firms will appear to have higher productivity near centers of high demand.
-Other effects are narrowly sector-specific; for example, a film actor benefits from proximity to a film producer, although does not care much about aggregate demand in Los Angeles.
+Other effects are narrowly sector specific; for example, a film actor benefits from proximity to a film producer, although does not care much about aggregate demand in Los Angeles.

 The financial sector provides a good example of these varying sectoral and spatial scales.
-Within the financial sector, some backroom activities can be easily separated from the rest of the firm and operated from lowcost locations.
-Other parts of the business require proximity to final consumers; retail banking; and, perhaps-as suggested by recent controversy-call center operations.
-At the same time, the most skill-intensive parts of the sector are spectacularly prone to clustering, valuing face-toface contacts, access to thick labor markets, and a dense network of firms offering complementary services.
-Similarly, within manufacturing, some stages of the production process can be outsourced and moved to lowcost locations.
-For other parts, this is not possible, partly because of disintegration costs within the firm (breaking the production flow, transport costs, and so on) and partly because of the loss of proximity to complementary inputs, skilled labor markets, or the firm's consumers.
+Within the financial sector some backroom activities can be easily separated from the rest of the firm, and operated from low cost locations.
+Other parts of the business require proximity to final consumers; retail banking and perhaps - as suggested by recent controversy - call center operations.
+At the same time the most skill intensive parts of the sector are spectacularly prone to clustering, valuing face-to-face contacts, access to thick labor markets, and a dense network of firms offering complementary services.
+Similarly within manufacturing, some stages of the production process can be outsourced and moved to low cost locations.
+For other parts this is not possible, partly because of disintegration costs within the firm (breaking the production flow, transport costs etc) and partly because of the loss of proximity to complementary inputs, skilled labor markets, or to the firm's consumers.

-Evidence
+Evidence:

-There is a wide range of sources of evidence for these effects, and here we illustrate some examples.
+There is a wide range of sources of evidence for these effects, and here we just illustrate some examples.
 The most extensively researched source of evidence for the claim that proximity is good for productivity is from studies of the productivity of cities (or, more generally, areas of dense economic activity).
-A recent survey of the literature (Rosenthal and Strange, 2004) reports a consensus view that, over a wide range of city sizes, doubling city size is associated with a productivity increase of some 3 percent to 8 percent.
-This is a large effect-moving from a city of 50,000 inhabitants to one of 5 million is predicted to increase productivity by more than 50 percent.
-A good deal of work has used firm-level data to investigate the magnitude and determinants of spatial productivity variations.
-This work is surveyed by Rosenthal and Strange (2004) and typically finds significant effects, generally being larger in higher technology sectors of activity.
+A recent survey of the literature (Rosenthal and Strange 2004) reports a consensus view that doubling city size is associated with a productivity increase of some 3 - 8%.
+This is a large effect - moving from a city of 100,000 inhabitants to one of 10 million is predicted to increased productivity by more than 40%.
+A good deal of work has used firm level data to investigate the magnitude and determinants of spatial productivity variations.
+This work is surveyed by Rosenthal and Strange 2004 and typically finds significant effects, generally being larger in higher technology sectors of activity.

-In the international context, proximity manifests itself in large trade flows-we have already noted the relationship between trade and distance.
-The gains from trade are widely (if somewhat controversially) documented, with perhaps the most widely accepted evidence being that of Frankel and Romer (1999), who find that a 1 percentage point increase in the share of exports in GDP raises per capita income by up to 1 percent.
-Because halving distance doubles trade flows, this suggests large proximity-productivity effects.
-Redding and Venables (2004) focus on measuring countries' access to markets and sources of supply and find that a 1 percent improvement in a country's market access-which has the effect of increasing its exports by 1 percent-raises per capita income by around 0.25 percent.
+In the international context proximity manifests itself in large trade flows - we have already noted the relationship between trade and distance.
+The gains from trade are widely (if somewhat controversially) documented, with perhaps the most widely accepted evidence being that of Frankel and Romer (1999), who find that a 1 percentage point increase in the share of exports in GDP raises per capita income by up to 1%.
+Since halving distance doubles trade flows, this suggests large proximity - productivity effects.
+Redding and Venables (2004) focus on measuring countries' access to markets and sources of supply, and find that a 1% improvement in a country's market access - which has the effect of increasing its exports by 1% - raises per capita income by around 0.25%.

-Equilibrium disparities
+2. Equilibrium disparities